Brake (Anderson): Plot summary

-Having done what they could to avert Earth's doom, Captain Banning and his people must find a way to save themselves.
 The remaining reaction mass is too little to stop the ship from leaving the Solar System.
-It is, however, enough to send it on a course through the atmosphere of giant Jupiter, where friction will slow them down - a risky maneuver never tried before.
-They lighten the ship by cutting up all internal partitions and throwing them out of the cargo hold; as well as all but the most essential gear.
+It is, however, enough to send it on a course through the atmosphere of Jupiter, where friction will slow them down.
+They lighten the ship by removing and jettisoning all internal partitions, as well as all but the most essential gear.
 After the last of the reaction mass is used, the ship's engine is also cut off and jettisoned.
-The resulting course takes the ship into the Jovian atmosphere, where friction reduces its speed considerably.
-It emerges into space and then again plunges into the atmosphere, and so slows again and again.

-On one brief re-emergence into space, the obsolete ships of the Jovian Republic make a valiant effort to intercept and take them off - but in vain.
-Finally, "The Thunderbolt" comes to rest in the upper Jovian atmosphere - "a hollow steelloy shell, three hundred odd meters in diameter, could carry more than a hundred thousand tons besides its own mass, and still have a net specific gravity of less than 0.03".
-So the ship floats in the Jovian atmosphere "like a free balloon over Eighteenth Century France".
-The people in her have enough supplies and stored energy to last them until rescued by a big ship; one capable of entering the Jovian atmosphere and taking them away from Jupiter.
+The maneuver is a partial success; the ship sheds most of its velocity, but it left floating in the atmosphere of Jupiter.
+The crew is hopeful.
 The group is hopeful that their rescuers will arrive from Earth.

 Themes

 The story introduces the theme of protagonists aware that their culture is nearing an inevitable collapse and a "Long Night" and who nevertheless strive, with great courage and sacrifice, to "halt the Norns" - even if for only one more generation.
 The same basic premise would be the basis of Anderson's later Dominic Flandry series.

 The next story in the series, Gypsy, takes place several hundred years later, when a new civilization had arisen out of the ashes of the Second Dark Ages and is already in possession of FTL ships.
 There is thus no information on how much time the heroic struggle of Captain Banning and his crew bought for the embattled Earth, how the final catastrophic collapse happened, or whose action touched it off - the Western Reformers, their Kali foes, some other factions or all of them together.
 Also Sandra Miesel, who closed up many gaps in this future history, did not concern herself with this one.
 The underlying assumption is that the civilization was moribund, and it is of secondary importance to point out exactly who struck the final blow.